mv1/djplugbot2/README.md

 - Gives out current song's link
 - Filters Bad | Racism | Fan beggin (deletes chat)
 - Alerts users that Fan begging is not allowed.
+- Gives advice about wooting
+- Gives advice about mehing

 More futures will be made.